nuxt-themes/docus/content/index.md

 secondary:
   - Open on GitHub →
   - https://github.com/nuxtlabs/docus
-snippet: npx nuxi init --template=docus
+snippet: npx degit nuxtlabs/docus-starter
 ---
 #title
-The Jamstack Website Generator.
+The best place to start your documentation.

 #description
-Write pages in markdown, use [Vue](https://vuejs.org) components, add style with [Windi CSS](https://windicss.org/) and enjoy the power of [Nuxt](https://nuxtjs.org) with a blazing fast developer experience.
+Write pages in markdown, use [Vue](https://vuejs.org) components and enjoy the power of [Nuxt](https://nuxtjs.org) with a blazing fast developer experience.
 ::

 ::card-grid